samowitsch/minimig-arm-controller-0805/README.md

 To buy the parts for this board you can use the existing [a1k.org parts list](resources/minimig_arm_v11fix_bestueckung.pdf).
 But instead of 0603 components you can use the larger 0805 smd components.

-## How to flash the Minimig firmware
+## How to flash the ARM Controller firmware

 ### Flash standalone